 I decided to continue with the oak that I could save and paint the ends, and interior.
-For the inside, I wanted to lighten it up a bit and chose Driftwood by Dixie Belle.
-A soft, light gray to refresh and hide that blucky color.
+For the inside, I wanted to lighten it up a bit and chose a soft, light gray to refresh and hide that blucky color.

 It only took one coat of paint to easily cover that old color.
 Woot!
-Then, for the sides I used a dark brown I had on hand as a base coat, then choose Dropcloth for the top coat.
+Then, for the sides I used a dark brown I had on hand as a base coat, then choose creamy white for the top coat.

-To revitalize and seal the wood, I used Gator Hide.
-This protects the wood without giving it a sheen to keep with the aged look I’m after.
+Last, to revitalize and seal the wood, I used a poly topcoat.
+Likewise, this protects the wood without giving it a sheen to keep with the aged look I’m after.

 I couldn’t be happier with the outcome, even with the pine issues I had.
-It is exactly what I wanted it to look like.
+It looks just as I had hoped.
 For added texture, I use some cast iron bin pulls to the sides.